Berberine For PCOS: Is It A Viable Treatment Option?

 Berberine may promote insulin sensitivity

 Berberine has insulin-sensitizing properties.
-It helps improve insulin sensitivity and reduce blood glucose levels (hence the “natural Metformin” moniker).
+It helps improve insulin sensitivity and reduce blood glucose levels.
 Insulin resistance occurs when cells no longer respond to insulin, the hormone that helps regulate blood sugar levels.

 When insulin can no longer do its job properly, it paves the way for insulin and blood sugar levels to spike up.
 If left untreated, consistently high insulin levels may increase the risk for various health issues, including type II diabetes, heart disease, blindness, kidney failure, and yes, PCOS.3